Blog Stream - All Posts

 Jurassic Park - Jelly Scene recreation

 We decided that the best place to film the first scene with the children eating was the Nixon canteen because of the booth-like seating and we could use the real food there as props.
 Since we couldn't find any jelly, we used a cup of water instead to show the girl's fear when the dinosaur appeared by shaking and spilling it.
+We also decided to film the scene with the children running and hiding from the dinosaur in the DT department because it had a similar layout to the original clip, with there being a long hallway and a table at the end to hide behind.

 When filming with the dinosaur puppet, we tried to make it as accurate to the original clip as we could by moving the toy as if it were moving like a real dinosaur and using sanitizer spray to mimic the breathing of the dinosaur through the window.